 The RStudio IDE includes a viewable environment, a file browser, data viewer, and a plotting pane, which makes it less intimidating than the bare R shell.
 Additionally, since it is a full fledged IDE, it also features integrated help, syntax highlighting, and context-aware tab completion, which are all powerful tools that help flatten the learning curve.

 RStudio Cloud is a managed cloud instance of the RStudio IDE.
 We recommend having students access RStudio via RStudio Cloud as opposed to using a local installation.
 The main reason for this choice is reducing friction at first exposure to R. Local installation can be difficult to manage, both for the student and the instructor, and can shift the focus away from data science learning at the beginning of the course.
-In the pedagogical decisions section, we discuss in further detail the reasons for avoiding local installation at the beginning of the course and discuss when to introduce it later on in the course.
+We discuss in further detail the reasons for avoiding local installation at the beginning of the course in Section 2.3

 When you create an account on RStudio Cloud, you get a workspace of your own, and the projects you create here can be public or private.
 You can also add a new workspace and control its permissions, and the projects you create here can also be public or private.